 - Work towards the elimination of unlawful discrimination, harassment, and victimisation based on a protected characteristic; whether actual, perceptive, or associative

-- Promote an inclusive culture, good practice in teaching, learning, and assessment, and good management practice, through the development of codes of best practice, policies, and training
+- Promote an inclusive culture, good practice in teaching, learning, and assessment activities, and good management practice, through the development of codes of best practice, policies, and training.

-The Equal Opportunities Policy will be enacted by Futureworks’ Quality and Academic Review committee.
-The committee will consider:
+The Equality & Diversity Policy will be enacted by the Academic Board.
+This group will consider:

 Futureworks will meet all statutory obligations under relevant legislation and, where appropriate, anticipate future legal requirements.
 This will be informed by: